Freddie Mac sells $2 billion bills at lower rates

-Freddie Mac FMCC.OB, the No. 2 U.S. home funding company, said on Monday it sold $2 billion bills at lower rates and mixed demand compared with last week's sale of similar maturities.
+July 23 Freddie Mac, the No. 2 U.S. home funding company, said on Monday it sold $2 billion bills at lower rates and mixed demand compared with last week's sale of similar maturities.

 Demand for the three-month bills was higher with the bid-to-cover ratio of 4.35 versus 4.30 for bills sold July 16, while demand for the six-month bills was lower at 4.17 compared with 4.33 for the bills sold a week ago.